microsoft/0xDeCA10B/demo/README.md

 ./setup.sh
 ```

-Troubleshooting:

 ## Troubleshooting Setup
-If you have problems running the setup steps related to node-gyp, then you might need to set Python 2.7 to be your default.
+If you have problems running the setup steps related to node-gyp, then you might need to set Python 2.7 to be your default (just during the installation).
 Recommendation: Temporarily set up a Python 2.7 Conda environment (just for the installation) and activate it:
 ```bash
 conda create --name python2 python=2